Nutriepigenomics: Folate

 It has long been realized that maternal folate intake during pregnancy is linked to fetal development and growth, and can reduce the risk of serious birth defects.
 Folate is a source of S-adenosyl methionine (SAM), which is used to supply DNA methyltransferases with methyl groups.
 Therefore, changes in folate supply have a substantial effect on DNA methylation patterns.
 Low levels of folate are associated with an increased risk of preterm delivery, poor growth of the placenta and uterus, and intrauterine growth retardation.
 Several complex diseases, including cancer, cardiovascular diseases and autism have also been linked to maternal folate status.
-Based on animal studies it has been hypothesized that reduced folate intake could increase the risk of neural tube defects by reducing the amount of methylayed DNA during cranial neural tube closure.
+Based on animal studies it has been hypothesized that reduced folate intake could increase the risk of neural tube defects by reducing the amount of methylated DNA during cranial neural tube closure.
 Recently it was discovered that folate protection from congenital heart defects is linked to epigenetics and Wnt signaling.
 Multiple environmental factors target the Wnt signaling pathway during embryogenesis and can cause misregulation of the pathway.
 Folic acid metabolism generates SAM, thereby altering the methylation states of histones H3K9, H3K4, and H3K27 and genetically altering Wnt signaling.

 Recently a double-blind placebo controlled trial of high dose Folinic Acid (Leucovorin Calcium) demonstrated efficacy at improving verbal communication in children with autism.

 Perinatal

-Another critical developmental time window is the perinatal period, the time period immediately before and after birth.
-It has been shown that maternal diet in late pregnancy and an infant's diet in the beginning weeks can all have significant impacts on gene expression.
+Nutriepigenomics helps refine maternal diets to lower disease risk in offspring by identifying how specific nutrients influence gene expression and metabolic pathways.
+Through targeted nutritional strategies during pregnancy, healthcare providers can support optimal fetal development, potentially reducing the likelihood of chronic conditions.
+Another critical developmental time window is the perinatal period, the time immediately before and after birth.
+It has been shown that maternal diet in late pregnancy and an infant's diet in the beginning weeks can significantly impact gene expression and epigenetics, DNA methylation and histone modification.
 Therefore, perinatal nutrition is both late-stage in utero nutrition and lactation.
+The nutritional composition of breast milk, which varies in response to maternal diet, can shape the infant's metabolic and immune systems, potentially causing them to become susceptible to disease.
+In addition to immune and metabolic effects, perinatal nutrition also plays a key role in other aspects of early development, such as bone health, neurodevelopment, and the risk of autoimmune conditions like type-1 diabetes.